afiqhafizuddin/afiqhafizuddin/README.md

 ### **3. cert-xxx**

-All repos that start wiht `cert` indicates it's a repo that is used for certificates program offered by Coursera or edX.
+All repos that start wiht `cert` indicates it's a repo that is used for certificates program or specialization programs offered by Coursera or edX.

 ### **4. miscellaneous**